DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 )

-After the connection is established, a new thread is spawned, which is used to consuming messages from the queue.
+After the connection is established, a new thread is spawned, which is used to consume messages from the queue.
 This thread gets its own channel.

 #figure(sourcecode()[```java
 new Thread(() -> {